taixingbi/coding-test/backend.md

 1. Monolithic Architecture is similar to a big container wherein all the software components of an application are assembled together and tightly packaged.
 2. A Service-Oriented Architecture is a collection of services which communicate with each other.
 The communication can involve either simple data passing or it could involve two or more services coordinating some activity.
-3. Microservice Architecture is an architectural style that structures an application as a collection of small autonomous services, modeled around a business domain.
+3. Microservice Architecture is an architectural style that structures an application as a collection of small autonomous services, modeled around a business domain. benifit
+.
+Technology diversity, e., Microservices can mix easily with other frameworks, libraries,  and databases
+.
+Fault isolation, e., a process failure should not bring the whole system down.
+.
+Greater support for smaller and parallel team
+.
+Independent deployment
+.
+Deployment time reduce